RebornX10/b2_software/README.md

    - [Link to repository](https://github.com/RebornX10/b2_software)

    - Pitch
-      - Create an interactive rock paper scissors game against a bot
+      - Creation of an interactive rock paper scissors game against a bot
-      - Recognition of the action via a webcame
+      - Recognition of the action via a webcam
-      - Recovery of game stats
+      - Game stats storage and analysis